Skip to Main Content

 Sacramento, CA 95819

-How do I declare/change my major to Public Health or Health Services Administration?
+How do I declare/change my major or minor to Public Health, Health Services Administration, or Hospitality & Tourism Management?

-If you would like to declare a minor, please visit the HHS Student Success Center and meet with an advisor to request the Declaration/Change of Major or Minor form.
+Please visit the HHS Student Success Center and meet with an advisor to request a Declaration/Change of Major/Minor form.
+Visit their website for the most up-to-date advising schedule.

-How do I make an appointment with a Public Health faculty advisor?
+How do I make an appointment with my faculty advisor?

 Students who have been assigned a faculty or program advisor are encouraged to meet with their advisor during designated office hours.
 For current faculty office hours, please visit our department webpage and refer to the Faculty Office Hours (PDF).